-a) Online game revenues
+(a) Online game revenues

-Online games used to consist of web games, mobile games and MMOGs.
+Online games used to consist of web games, mobile games and PC games.
 Users play games through our platform free of charge and are charged for purchases of virtual items including consumable and perpetual items, which can be utilized in the online games to enhance their game-playing experience.
+The utilization of the virtual item is considered performance obligation by us and revenue is allocated to each performance obligation on a relative standalone selling price basis, which are determined based on the prices charged to customers.
 Consumable items represent virtual items that can be consumed by a specific user within a specified period of time.
 Perpetual items represent virtual items that are accessible to the users' account over the life of the online game.